GETTING TO KNOW

 BARBERA WINE RECOMMENDATIONS

 Looking for recommendations on Barbera wines?
-Here are a few we suggest you sip.
+Here are a few we suggest.

 Carpe Travel collaborated with Maia Parish to compile the grape varietal overviews.
 Maia Parish is an award-winning events producer, sommelier, wine judge, and media consultant.
 She lives in Denver, Colorado and likes to eat copious amounts of food.
 You can find her here www.linktr.ee/thewinemistress.